josemotta/IoT.Starter.Pi.Thing/README.md

 ### Product Modeling

 - The `Thing` maybe installed at some location (coordinates or zip code) and internal zones (0-n);
-- Each `Thing` will be designed to handle some home environment (temperature, humidity), lighting, sound (music, video), etc.
+- Each `Thing` will be designed to handle some home environment (temperature, humidity), lighting, sound (music, video).
 - The `Thing` may report data/activities to the cloud, for example, to a `ThingHub` website;
 - A temperature and humidity sensor is mandatory at any `Thing`;
 - Temperature and humidity will be reported to the `ThingHub`;